ThakurAnketPratapSingh/Anket-Pratap-Singh/README.md

 - 👋 Hi, I’m @Anket-Pratap-Singh
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning B.Tech (Information Technology)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+-                     contact number :- 9161153581
+-                     E-mail ID :- singhanket5101@gmail.com

 <!---
 Anket-Pratap-Singh/Anket-Pratap-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.